Morning Routine For A Successful Day

-2. Work on your hardest tasks when you work best.
+2. Work on your hardest tasks when you work best

 Schedule your hardest task for when you know your mind is the sharpest.
-So many times we try to solve difficult problems when we’re tired, wasting precious time on something you won’t figure out at that moment.
+So many times we try to solve difficult problems when we’re tired, wasting precious time on something we won’t figure out at that moment.

 Recognize when that happens, take a break, and jump back on the problem after.
 Take note of what time during the day you can’t function properly and, as much as possible, don’t schedule hard tasks during that time.

-3. Prepare your next day the night before.
+3. Prepare your next day the night before

 When you write down the things you have to do for the next day slightly before going to bed, it puts your mind at ease, letting your subconscious work overnight.